 After the presentations, the floor was opened for discussion to understand farmers’ views on these models and their scalability.
 Since most of the installations were made with the economic support of the government, provided in the form of a subsidy, a participatory exercise titled ‘Willingness to Pay” tried to explore the readiness of farmers to pay the entire capital cost for the installation of SPIS.

 Farmers’ opinion on SPIS

 A Strength, Weakness, Opportunity and Threats (SWOT) exercise helped the participants exchange ideas, understand each other’s point of view as well as understand how farmers perceive solar powered irrigation systems.
 Focus group discussion along with matrix ranking and scoring was used to delve into the attitude of farmers’ to adopt SPIS technology.
-During the discussion, increase in farm production and thereby income appeared to be one of the most significant factors for farmers—who were either practicing rainfed agriculture or were dependent on diesel pumps—to install SPIS.
+During the discussion, an increase in farm production and thereby income appeared to be one of the most significant factors for farmers—who were either practicing rainfed agriculture or were dependent on diesel pumps—to install SPIS.

 Installing a solar powered irrigation system on my field has significantly reduced my costs for water pumping.
 In addition to this saving, the steady water supply has increased my yields further adding to my annual income.
 To me, SPIS has been a blessing.”